Sandrine-zen/Students-Dropout-and-Academic-Success-Dataset-/README.md

 ##  Files in this Repo
 - `Students_Dropout_Corrected.ipynb` → Jupyter notebook with all steps (loading data, cleaning, analysis, regression, evaluation).
-- `students_regression_subset.csv` → A smaller version of the dataset used for the regression task (optional).
+- `students_regression_subset.csv` → A smaller version of the dataset used for the regression task.

 ---